ltdrdata/ComfyUI-Inspire-Pack/README.md

 * Conditioning - Nodes for conditionings
   * `Concat Conditionings with Multiplier (Inspire)`: Concatenating an arbitrary number of Conditionings while applying a multiplier for each Conditioning.
 The multiplier depends on `comfy_PoP`, so [comfy_PoP](https://github.com/picturesonpictures/comfy_PoP) must be installed.
+  * `Conditioning Upscale (Inspire)`: When upscaling an image, it helps to expand the conditioning area according to the upscale factor.
+Taken from [ComfyUI_Dave_CustomNode](https://github.com/Davemane42/ComfyUI_Dave_CustomNode)
+  * `Conditioning Stretch (Inspire)`: When upscaling an image, it helps to expand the conditioning area by specifying the original resolution and the new resolution to be applied.
+Taken from [ComfyUI_Dave_CustomNode](https://github.com/Davemane42/ComfyUI_Dave_CustomNode)

 * Models - Nodes for models
   * `IPAdapter Model Helper (Inspire)`: This provides presets that allow for easy loading of the IPAdapter related models.
 However, it is essential for the model's name to be accurate.